-The Richard H. Goodwin Trail is one of Connecticut’s newest long trails, completed in June of 2016.
+The Richard H. Goodwin Trail is one of Connecticut’s newest long trails, completed in June of 2016 thanks to the Eightmile River Watershed committee.
 It is named for Richard Goodwin who led the Connecticut chapter of the Nature Conservancy for 50 years and was chairman of Connecticut College’s arboretum.

-All within the Eightmile River Wild & Scenic Watershed.
-The trail is easy to moderate hiking and well-blazed with yellow diamonds centered with a green “G”.
+The trail is almost entirely within the Eightmile River Wild & Scenic Watershed.
+The trail is easy to moderate hiking and fairly well-blazed with yellow diamonds centered with a green “G” though there are several key junctions which could be better blazed expect to take a misstep or two.
 Most sections are multi-use (most notable exception is the Yale property) so check the individual pages.

-West to East (distances are pretty rough and still need dialing in)
+West to East (exact section distances are rough and still need dialing in)